NunoSempere/finisterrae-1T-samples/README.md

     - Qué es npes?
     - [x] To do: change combination of means
     - [x] To do: get one sample for initial combination
+- [x] Have a single sample_mpi function
+  - Draw sample and chunkify at the same time, rather than in two loops
+- [x] Histogram code.
+    - Some options:
+    - As a linked list?
+Easier to expand, but O(n) access time
+    - As an array with some structure <= this would be the sophisticated way to go about this
+      - Much more annoying to expand
+      - Constant time access
+    - [x] Make histogram with constant ticks but very wide and later expand?
+      - Give error if it exceeds those bounds?
+      - Much simpler to implement

 ## Steps that remain